How to Adopt a Child in Wales: The Complete Step-by-Step Process

 Stage 2 is conducted by a qualified social worker who builds the Prospective Adopter's Report (PAR) — the formal document that goes to the Adoption Panel.
 Under the Adoption Agencies (Wales) Regulations 2005, the PAR must cover:

-The social worker typically conducts 5–7 in-depth home visits.
+The social worker typically conducts 5–7 in-depth interviews, including home visits where appropriate.
 These feel intrusive because they are — the social worker needs to form a genuine picture of your household, not a curated one.
-Many adopters find Stage 2 harder emotionally than expected, but the average completion time across NAS Wales is 5.3 months from first enquiry to approval.
+Many adopters find Stage 2 harder emotionally than expected, but NAS Wales reports an average assessment timeline of 5.3 months.

 The Adoption Panel